 Restrictive measures such as export bans, often enforced in response to food security concerns, can lead to temporary price reductions and improved food security.
 However, as evidence from Malawi shows, these measures eventually cause a decrease in farmer income and a long-term reduction in food supply due to diminished production incentives.
 Moreover, the effects of trade policy uncertainties, which often lead to reduced investment, decreased employment opportunities, and restricted entry into foreign markets, underline the importance of considering producer incentives when formulating policy.
+67,68,69

-These instances underscore often well-intended but complex and sometimes counterproductive cases of government interventions in the agricultural sector.
+These instances underscore often well-intended but complex and sometimes counterproductive cases of government interventions, affecting market access in Zambia's agricultural sector.